thecluff/image-to-audio/README.md

 ---

+## Usage

 To run everything, I wrote a shell script which takes care of everything for the user.

-jpg-example.sh or png-example.sh
+The program takes about 45 seconds to finish running.
+Note that Imagemagick may throw a warning, but the program will still run.

+In terminal, run **jpg-example.sh** or **png-example.sh**